ymcui/Chinese-XLNet/README_EN.md

 More resources by HFL: https://github.com/ymcui/HFL-Anthology

 ## News
+**2020/9/15 Our paper ["Revisiting Pre-Trained Models for Chinese Natural Language Processing"](https://arxiv.org/abs/2004.13922) is accepted to [Findings of EMNLP](https://2020.emnlp.org) as a long paper.**

-**August 27, 2020 We are happy to announce that our model is on top of GLUE benchmark, check [leaderboard](https://gluebenchmark.com/leaderboard).**
+2020/8/27 We are happy to announce that our model is on top of GLUE benchmark, check [leaderboard](https://gluebenchmark.com/leaderboard).

 2020/2/26 We release a knowledge distillation toolkit [TextBrewer](https://github.com/airaria/TextBrewer)